capsule-corp-ternoa/ternoa-proposals/Technical specifications/Technical Spec - TEE Pallet.md

   ///     4.
 Enclave address & operator address
   /// One operator can have one enclave. register_enclave_and_bond(origin: OriginFor<T>, enclave_address: Vec<u8>, api_uri: Vec<u8>,
-  				#[pallet::compact] value: BalanceOf<T>, payee: RewardDestination<T::AccountId>)
+  								payee: RewardDestination<T::AccountId>)

   /// Removes an enclave from the system OR ask for removal if the enclave is assigned
   /// Origin : operator account address
   /// If the enclave is assigned, he will be placed in queue for tech committee approval and can
   /// withdraw the unbonded stake after the unbonding period.
-  /// If the enclave is not already assigned, he can exit without permission and can unbond immediately. unregister_enclave_and_unbond(origin: OriginFor<T>)
+  /// If the enclave is not already assigned, he can exit without permission and can unbond and withdraw immediately. unregister_enclave_and_unbond(origin: OriginFor<T>)

+  /// Withdraws the unbonded amount after the unlocking period withdraw_unbonded(origin: OriginFor<T>)

   /// Ask for update of the enclave fields
   /// Origin : operator account address
   /// If the enclave is not assigned, should trigger an error